Learning in repeated auctions: Statistical Learning Theory Tools for Revenue Maximization

-The goal is to provide guarantees on the ERM hypothesis $\widehat{a}_\cA(S_T)$ against the Myerson auction $a^*(\cF)$ depending on the number of samples $T$ and the complexity of the hypothesis class $\cA$.
+The goal is to provide error guarantees on the ERM hypothesis $\widehat{a}_\cA(S_T)$ against the Myerson auction $a^*(\bF)$ depending on the number of samples $T$ and some relevant complexity measure of the hypothesis class $\cA$.
 Indeed, to make the problem tractable and to avoid overfitting, the learner often restricts the complexity of hypothesis space $\cA$.
-This leads to a classical bias / variance trade-off that can be materialized by the following decomposition of the excess-risk between $\widehat{a}_\cA(S_T)$ and $a^*(\cF)$:
+This leads to a classical bias / variance trade-off that can be materialized by the following decomposition of the excess-risk between $\widehat{a}_\cA(S_T)$ and $a^*(\bF)$:

 The challenge for the learner is, given the knowledge of a set of possible distributions $\cD$ and the sample size $T$, to choose a family of auctions $\cA$ that allows to balance these two error terms.
-In the reminder of this section, we briefly describe classical tools from which theoretical guarantees on the estimation error can be derived.
-We also describe why guarantees are not provided for any arbitrarily complex distribution $\cF$ as it would make worst-case guarantees mostly void.
+In the reminder of this section, we briefly describe classical tools to derive theoretical guarantees on the estimation error.
+We also describe why guarantees are not provided for any arbitrarily complex distribution $\bF$ as it would make worst-case guarantees mostly void.
 Approximation error is usually handled in a more ad-hoc way, as it is very dependent on the hypothesis class.

-The rates of convergence of approximation and/or estimation error are formalized through the notion of sample complexity of an algorithm, i.e., a mapping from the class of finite datasets into $\mathcal{A}$. \begin{definition2} Given $\varepsilon \in [0,1]$ and $\delta>0$, the sample complexity of a batch learning algorithm $\textsc{alg}$, against a class of joint distributions $\mathfrak{F}$ is the smallest number of samples $m$ such that for all distributions $\mathcal{F} \in \mathfrak{F}$, if $\textsc{alg}$ learns from a dataset $S_{T} \sim \cF^{T}$ of $T$ samples, it holds
+The rates of convergence of approximation and/or estimation error are formalized through the notion of sample complexity of an algorithm, i.e., a mapping from the class of finite datasets into $\mathcal{A}$. \begin{definition2} Given $\varepsilon \in [0,1]$ and $\delta>0$, the sample complexity of a batch learning algorithm $\textsc{alg}$, against a class of joint distributions $\mathfrak{F}$ is the smallest number of samples $T$ such that for all distributions $\bF \in \mathfrak{F}$, if $\textsc{alg}$ learns from a dataset $S_{T} \sim \bF^{\otimes T}$ of $T$ samples, the following holds

 Stated otherwise, \textsc{alg} is $(1-\varepsilon)$-optimal with probability at least $1-\delta$. \end{definition2}